evandrojr/legendario/README.md

 su (your username) -lc "legendario (folder that will receive downloaded movies) (the languages code with 3 letters can be more tha one)"

 Example
-su evandro -lc "legendario /home/j/Downloads por spa"
+`su evandro -lc "legendario /home/j/Downloads por spa"`

-exit 0

 ## Development